 The length of the EMAS bed is determined based upon the fleet mix of aircraft operating on the affiliated runway.
 The airport reference code as shown on the current BOS Airport Layout Plan (ALP) is D-V meaning that the airport is intended to accommodate the requirements of aircraft in approach category D (approach speeds of 141 knots but less than 166 knots) and airplane design group V (wingspans of at least 171' but less than 214').
 A query of Runway 9-27 operations from calendar year 2017 identified that there were over 2,600 ADG V operations operating on the runway.
 This meets the definition for determining the critical aircraft grouping for a given runway as ADG V aircraft operations exceed 500 annual itinerant operations.
-It is expected that ADG V aircraft will continue to utilize Runway 9-27 with similar frequency in the future.
-The aircraft fleet mix to be used for EMAS design will be determined during the conceptual design and permitting process.
+It is expected that ADG V aircraft fleet mix to be used for EMAS design will be determined during the conceptual design and permitting process.